Prepare Site Development Plan for Kettle Falls

 The purpose of the Kettle Falls Site Development Plan is to provide a quality experience for visitors and employees in the Kettle Falls Historic District and surrounding area.
 The plan will consider improvements to recreational amenities, accessibility, wayfinding, and overnight visitor opportunities, and improvements to housing options for staff in the area while assuring the on-going protection of natural and cultural resources.
 The plan is needed to identify site improvements such as access for boats, houseboats, and seaplanes; additional concession staff housing and visitor overnight lodging; trails and other day-use amenities; or other amenities within a historic landscape.

 Once the site development plan is complete, the compliance phase of the project will begin in which an environmental assessment will be prepared.
+The environmental assessment was prepared and resulted in a Finding of No Significant Impact (FONSI).

 Leigh Johnson, Project Manager 402-661-1740